 One of Sue’s most exciting commissions came as a result of works she had included in Boosey & Hawkes bestselling “Singing Sherlock”, a singing resource for Primary Schools.
 Renowned vocal and choral specialist, Val Whitlock, asked Sue to write a musical for children, on behalf of Solihull Music Service, Birmingham.

 “The Voice Thief”, with songs scored for orchestra, was subsequently performed at Birmingham Symphony Hall in 2010, with an 800 strong cast of children from Primary Schools across England.

 Sue’s catalogue of works also includes arrangements of a very diverse nature for mixed voice choirs, such as Duke Special’s “Last night I nearly died”, as well as arrangements of well known Irish folk songs, “Bheir mé ó”, and “Beidh Aonach Amárach”.

 As conductor of Wexford Festival Singers from 1998-2006, Sue undertook two courses of choral conducting studies with Dr. James Jordan, Weston Noble, Bruce Chamberlain and Charles Bruffi, at Westminster Choir College, Princeton, USA.

-In 2007, Sue founded a mixed choral group called Vocaré, which is now a multi award-winning choir.
+In 2007, Sue founded a mixed choral group called Vocaré, which became a multi award-winning choir.
 With a repertoire ranging from Bernstein’s “Chichester Psalms” to Thin Lizzy’s “ Don’t Believe”, one of Vocaré’s winning performances earned them an invitation to perform in the Carnegie Hall debut of American composer, Carol Barnett’s, “Bluegrass Mass, The World Beloved”.